-Compared to last year at this same time, a larger percentage of customers have fallen 120 days or more behind in their payments.
-As of December 2020, there was over \$8 million owed to Tacoma Power from customers who are 120 days or more overdue.
-These amounts may eventually be deemed uncollectable, and the revenue written off or recognized as an expense on the financials, thereby reducing future liquidity balances.
-Below is a graph of the growing accounts receivable during the pandemic compared to this same timeframe one year ago.
-The rate of growth in accounts receivables has been incorporated into future expenses in this LRFP for 2021, with a return to prior trends projected in 2023.
+Compared to 2019 at this same time, a larger percentage of customers continue to fall 120 days or more behind in their payments.
+As of December 2021, there was over \$16 million owed to Tacoma Power from customers who are 120 days or more overdue.
+A portion of these amounts are assumed to be uncollectable, and the revenue written off or recognized as an expense on the financials, thereby reducing future liquidity balances.
+Below is a graph of the growing accounts receivable during the pandemic moratorium on utility payments to show how the accounts receivable has grown since the pandemic began in March 2020.
+The growth in accounts receivables is expected to reverse in this LRFP, with a return to prior trends projected in 2022.